cmd-stream/cmd-stream-go/README.md

 # The Command Pattern as an Alternative to RPC
 [https://medium.com/p/b08b3b2bba35](https://medium.com/p/b08b3b2bba35)

+# High-performance Communication Channel
+To build a high-performance communication channel between two services:
+1. Use N connections.
+Because several connections can transmit much more information than one.
+The number N depends on your system and can indicate the number of connections after which adding another one will not provide any benefits.
+2. To improve the responsiveness of the system use all available connections from the start, instead of creating new ones as needed.
+3. Use keepalive feature.

 # Network Protocols Support
 cmd-stream-go is built on top of the standard Golang net package, and supports connection-oriented protocols like TCP, TLS or mutual TLS (for client authentication).

 # Client
-The client is asynchronous and can be used from different gorountines simultaneously.
-Also it uses only one connection to send commands and receive results.
+The client is asynchronous and can be used from different goroutines simultaneously.
+It uses only one connection to send commands and receive results.
+Commands sent from a single goroutine will be delivered to the server in order.

-With `client.NewReconnect()`, you can create a client that tries to reconnect to the server if it loses the connection.
+## Configuration

-Among the client configuration, you can find (and not only):
+Client configuration options include (and not only):
 - KeepaliveTime and KeepaliveIntvl - if both of them != 0, client will try to keep the connection alive.
 If there are no commands to send, it starts Ping-Pong with the server - sends a Ping command and receives a Pong result,